 Museum of the Origins of Man

-TWO-FACED ANIMAL HEAD IN THE POST-PALEOLITHIC SCULPTURE
+THE BICEPHALIC ANIMAL HEAD IN POST-PALEOLITHIC SCULPTURE

 Origin: Central Africa.

-Collocation: Palace of Darius, Persepoli.
+Location: Palace of Darius, Persepoli.

-Dating: 500 B.C. approximately.
+Dating: 500 B.C. approx.

-Chinese art, Chou Age.
+Chinese art, Chou Period.

 NEXT